open-telemetry/opentelemetry-cpp/docs/building-with-vs2019.md

 ## Conclusion

-It is strongly recommended to built the SDK with *Ninja* since it allows to build the SDK at least x5 times faster than MSBuild for a full clean build.
+It is strongly recommended to build the SDK with *Ninja* since it is at least x5 times faster than MSBuild for a full clean build.
 Incremental builds with *Ninja* are also considerably faster.
 Each incremental build is taking about 10 seconds total for 2 build configurations.
 Absolute time may differ depending on machine being benchmarked.
 Relative ratio on most machines demonstrate that building with *Ninja* build greatly optimizes your development cycle.
 Not only it saves your development time, optimizes your CI/CD cycle, it is also much more environmentally friendly.